micmejia/bible-dump/NKJV/Ezekiel/Ezek 27.md

 "Now, son of man, take up a lamentation for Tyre,

 ###### 3
-and say to Tyre, 'You who [^a]are situated at the entrance of the sea, merchant of the peoples on many coastlands, thus says the Lord God: "O Tyre, you have said, 'I _am_ perfect in beauty.'
+and say to Tyre, 'You who are situated at the entrance of the sea, merchant of the peoples on many coastlands, thus says the Lord God: "O Tyre, you have said, 'I _am_ perfect in beauty.'

 ###### 4
 Your borders _are_ in the midst of the seas.
 Your builders have perfected your beauty.

 ###### 5
-They [^b]made all _your_ planks of fir trees from Senir; They took a cedar from Lebanon to make you a mast.
+They made all _your_ planks of fir trees from Senir; They took a cedar from Lebanon to make you a mast.

 ###### 6
-_Of_ oaks from Bashan they made your oars; The company of Ashurites have inlaid your planks _With_ ivory from the coasts of [^c]Cyprus.
+_Of_ oaks from Bashan they made your oars; The company of Ashurites have inlaid your planks _With_ ivory from the coasts of Cyprus.

 ###### 7
 Fine embroidered linen from Egypt was what you spread for your sail; Blue and purple from the coasts of Elishah was what covered you.